gasparka/thesis/docs/1_intro.rst

 In addition, this work makes an effort to simplify the testing process of hardware systems by providing better simulation interface for unit-testing.

-.. todo:: improve contributions

 The basis of Pyha is Python, a general purpose programming language that is especially well suited for rapid prototyping and modeling.
 Python has also found its place in scientific projects and academia by offering most of what is familiar from MATLAB, free of charge.
 Scientists are already shifting from MATLAB to Python in order to conduct research that is reproducible and accessible by everyone :cite:`matlab_to_python`.
 :numref:`pypl_py_vs_mat` shows the popularity comparison (based on Google searches) of Python, MATLAB and C.
-Python is far ahead and the only one with positive trend, that should soon push Python past Java to position 1.
+The positive trend of Python should soon push it past Java to the most popular programming language.

 .. _pypl_py_vs_mat:
 .. figure:: /img/pypl_py_vs_mat.png